GiladLev/favorite-movies-page/README.md

 ## What next <a name="next"></a>

-Creating a site similar to Netflix that allows you to project and broadcast information
+Creating a site similar to Netflix that allows you to project and broadcast.